 Louis left brokering a couple of years ago when a professional opportunity popped onto his radar.
 He even continued as a broker part-time, making one or two deals per year, before deciding to concentrate on his 9-to-5 position.

 “I don’t think I could’ve done it solo,” he says.
 “But there are some lone wolves who make a great living.
 I met some in the course of my career.
 I think it depends on the personality.”

 “Okay for Me, But Maybe Not for You”

 Josh Factor says he understands Brill’s sentiments.
-He was a business broker for over a decade before he started Vertica CRM, which provides software to Business Brokerage companies both large and small.
+He was a business broker for over a decade before he started Vertica CRM, which provides a comprehensive technology platform to Business Brokerage and M&A firms both large and small.

 “But there are some folks who don’t want to rely on anyone.
 They want to operate solo.
 They get the buyers and sellers and make the deal, boom, period.
 Other brokers want to have other people out there, hustling up leads on businesses for sale or sharing buyers to look at their listings.”